sslover/node-express-mongodb-heroku-boilerplate/README.md

 	heroku create

-NOTE: if it is your very FIRST time setting up a Heroku app, you will need to upload your public key to Heroku.
+NOTE: if it is your very FIRST time setting up a Heroku app, you will need to upload a public key to Heroku.
 See <http://stackoverflow.com/a/6059231>.
-As explained in that SO link, if you don't yet have a public key, you'll be prompted to add one.
+As explained in that StackOverlow link, if you don't yet have a public key, you'll be prompted to add one.

-8) Now that your heroku app is set-up, you can rename it whenever you like:
+8) Now that your heroku app is set-up, you can rename it whenever you like (now or in the future):

 heroku rename write-your-new-name

+your app will be available at your-app-name.herokuapp.com

+you can always see your app with the command:

+heroku open

 ### Setting Up Your MongoDB database

-Heroku has many nice add-ons that make it really easy to set-up an app.
-For example, the MongoLabs add-on gives us a MongoDB database with a single line of code.
+Heroku has many nice add-ons that make it easier to set-up an app.
+For example, the MongoLabs add-on gives you a MongoDB database with a single line of code.

 9) Add MongoLabs Starter MongoDB add on to your heroku app

-	heroku addons:add mongolab:starter
+	heroku addons:add mongolab

+If you log-in to your heroku dashboard at <https://heroku.com>, you'll now see this add-on.

-10) Get Heroku MongoLab connection string into .env file
+10) Get Heroku MongoLab connection string into an .env file

 	heroku config --shell | grep MONGOLAB_URI >> .env

-Your connection string to MongoDB will be in your **.env** file now.
+Your connection string to MongoDB will be in your **.env** file now (go have a look).
+Your app connects to your database in the app.js file:

+app.db = mongoose.connect(process.env.MONGOLAB_URI);

-Your .env file is a secret config file that holds your key app variables like this MongoDB URI string, and other things like 3rd Party API secrets and keys.
-It is in .gitignore, which means it is **not** tracked by .git and not available for others to see on github (this is good).
+Your .env file is a secret config file that holds key app variables like this MongoDB URI string, and other things like 3rd Party API secrets and keys.
+It is specified in .gitignore, which means the .env file will **not** tracked by .git and not available for others to see on github (this is good).

 11) We're ready to go!
 Start server with **foreman start**.